Riehle.net

 • Translations and writings related to Marian apparitions, including works associated with theologian René Laurentin

-Some of these publications continued to circulate through other Catholic ministries after the foundation’s active period, including Marian Books and Tapes which specifically references the Riehle Foundation.
+Frances Reck died in December 1994 and William followed in December 1996.
+Many Riehle Foundation publications continued to circulate through other Catholic ministries after the foundation’s active period, including Marian Books and Tapes which specifically acknowledges their continuation of the work of the Riehle Foundation.
 Some titles are also available on Amazon.

 Legacy